cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 === Proof of Concept: Hashing
 Hashing is a fundamental concept in blockchain technology, used to ensure data integrity and security.
 A hash function takes an input (or 'message') and returns a fixed-size string of bytes.
 The output appears random and is unique to the specific input.
 Even a small change in the input will produce a significantly different hash, a property known as the avalanche effect.
 In blockchain, hashing is used to link blocks together, verify transactions, and secure data against tampering.
 BlockChain commonly uses the SHA-256 (Secure Hash Algorithm 256-bit) hashing algorithm.
-However, implementing SHA-256 from scratch is complex and beyond the scope of this project.
+However, brute forcing SHA-256 is an incredibly computational heavy task.
 Instead, I have created a simplified version of a hashing function that captures the essence of how hashing works in blockchain.

 ==== Design of algorithm: Hashing
 My idea for the simplified hashing:
 Iterate over each character in the input string:
 - Set hash = 0
-- Multiply the current hash by 31; 31 is a prime number, chosen because multiplying by a prime reduces collisions and spreads the effect of each character across the final hash value.
+- Multiply the current hash by 67; 67 is a prime number, chosen because multiplying by a prime reduces collisions and spreads the effect of each character across the final hash value.
-- Add the character's Unicode, ensuring each character uniquely influences the hash.
+- Add the character's ASCII code, ensuring each character uniquely influences the hash.
 - Mask with 0xffffffff to keep the result within 32 bits, simulating integer overflow; 0xffffffff—which in binary is 32 ones—keeps only the lowest 32 bits of a number, ensuring the hash behaves like a real 32-bit hash, remains fixed-size, deterministic, and avoids large-number rounding errors in JavaScript.
 - Convert the 32-bit integer to hexadecimal, producing a fixed-length string representation suitable for comparing against the difficulty target in the PoW simulation.
 - Disadvantage of simplication: As the result is constrained to 32 bits, this can lead to collisions (different inputs producing the same hash), which is a limitation of this simplified approach.

+Example Data: 'cat'
++ The data is being split into individual characters 'c','a', and 't'
++ Initially the hash = 0, therefore the the updated hash will just be `0*67 + ASCII code 99 = 99`
++ Then the algorithm moves to the second character 'a' and multiply the current hash by 67 then add the ASCII code for 'a' which gives `new hash = 99 * 67 + 97 = 6730`
++ The algorithms repeats step 3 on the last character 't' (ASCII code of 116) giving `hash = 6730 * 67 + 116 = 451026`
++ Convert `451026` and `0xffffffff` (32 ones) into binary and apply a bitwise AND mask which doesnt make any difference since the hash of string `cat` doesn't exceed 32-bit
++ Convert `451026` into hexadecimal which gives `6e1d2`
++ Add 0's in front of `6e1d2` to form a 32 bit data which is 8 hexadecimal characters This process cannot be reversed as you wouldn't know how many characters there are or what the characters are when you work backwards.

 === Proof of Concept: Proof of Work Mining
 I have decided to implement a simplified version of the Proof of Work (PoW) mining algorithm to demonstrate the concept of mining in blockchain technology.
 The goal of PoW is to find a nonce (a number used once) such that when it is combined with the block's data and hashed, the resulting hash meets a specific difficulty target, typically defined by a certain number of leading zeros in its binary representation.